I present here some personal material for the HP 110 Plus or Portable Plus:

 The PIL-Box is working great with the Portable Plus:

-Disc C: To enable the disc C: set 1 external drive in the PAM system
+To enable the discs C: and D: set 2 external drives in the PAM system

 In ILPer, choose a MS-DOS disc image file.

-Note that the ILPer screen is mentioning a ’LIF’ file, don’t worry about that.
-However I recommend to use the .DAT extension for DOS-formatted images used by the Portable to differentiate them from the LIF images used by the HP41C, 71B and 75.
+Note that ILPer asks for 'LIF' file types, don't worry about that.
+I recommend to use the .DAT extension for DOS-formatted images used by the Portable to differentiate them from the LIF images used by the HP41C, 71B and 75C.

-Printer: The printer interface should be set as HP-IL in the PAM system configuration
+interface should be set as HP-IL in the PAM system configuration (this

 Any output to the printer will appear in the ILPer 'Printer' window.